 3. Our partners and advertisers may share information with us

 We may get information about you and your activity outside Pinterest from advertisers, partners and other third parties we work with.
 For example:

-- Some websites or apps use Pinterest features such as our “Pin It” button.
+- Some websites or apps use Pinterest features such as our “Save” button.
 If so, we may collect log information (described above) from those sites or apps.

 - Online advertisers typically share information with the websites or apps where they run ads to measure and/or improve those ads.
 We also receive this information, which may include information such as whether clicks on ads led to purchases or a list of criteria to use in targeting ads.

 To learn more about the types of information advertisers may share with us, please see our Help Centre.